 Advertisement

-These pairs of weights are often the best tools to have in your fitness arsenal for a quick and effective workout.
-Whether you’re looking to tone up your chest and arms, elevate your HIIT workouts, or master function strength training, a good set of dumbbells are key.
+Whether you’re looking to tone up your arms, elevate your HIIT workouts, or improve your bench exercise strength, a good set of dumbbells is key.
 But with a load of options available online, which dumbbells are the best?

-The Recommended spoke to two of the UK’s top personal trainers who shared their own recommendations on which dumbbells they use when training their clients.
+To help you find the best dumbbells, we've spoken to two of the UK's top personal trainers who have shared their recommendations on which dumbbells they use when training their clients.
 You can read their expert advice in full at the bottom of this page.
-In line with their advice, we’ve pulled together our list of the best dumbbells to see you through your fitness journey.
+In line with their advice, we've pulled together our list of the best dumbbells to see you through your fitness journey.

 The best dumbbells at a glance: